guytony-web/Give-Yours-Application-Auto-Deploy-Superpowers/README.md

 - Presentation should be in PDF format named "presentation.pdf" and should be included in your code repository root folder.

-Before you submit your project, please check your work against the project rubric.
-If you haven’t satisfied each criterion in the rubric, then revise your work so that you have met all the requirements.

 ### Built With